 You can take a bicycle touring trip using any route you like, but there are many established routes here in Ohio and across the country that many bike-touring enthusiasts have used.
 Three of the most popular routes pass by one or more of our stores.

 The Northern Tier Bicycle Route is published by the Adventure Cycling Association.
 It starts in Anacortes, Washington and ends in Bar Harbor, Maine.
-Through Northern Ohio, it uses Lake Road along the shore of Lake Erie for much of the way, just a couple of blocks from our Rocky River store.
+Through Northern Ohio, it uses Lake Road along the shore of Lake Erie for much of the way, just a couple of blocks from our Rocky River store and not far from our Shaker Heights store.

 The Underground Railroad Bicycle Route was published by the Adventure Cycling Association to memorialize the Underground Railroad, a network of clandestine routes by which African freedom seekers attempted to escape slavery before and during the Civil War.
 Beginning in Mobile, Alabama and ending in Owen Sound, Ontario, Canada, the route passes near our Medina store and right by our Peninsula store on its way through Ohio.